treeverse/lakeFS/docs/use_cases/rollback.md

 ![Rollback Commit]({{ site.baseurl }}/assets/img/rollback-revert-commit.png)

-The rollback operation is this simple even if many changes were introduced in a commit, spanning multiple data collections.
+The rollback operation is that simple, even if many changes were introduced in a commit, spanning acrossmultiple data collections.

-In lakeFS, it is always a one-liner to rollback data.
+In lakeFS, rolling back data is always a one-liner.